arnaudgallou/pakret/README.md

 <!-- separator -->

-    We used the R package foo (v.
-1.0.0; Fastandfurius, Clausus, and Lastopus (2020)) to analyse the data.
+    We used the R package *foo* (v.
+1.0.0, Fastandfurius, Clausus, and Lastopus 2020) to analyse the data.

     ## References